mctigger/elaugment/README.md

 ## Usage

 elaugment essentially only provides two types classes: `Random` and `Transformation`.
 A objects of type `Random` must implement the `draw(rs)` method that generates a randomized transformation given a numpy random state.
-Then this transformation is returned a an instance of a `Transformation`-subclass.
+Then this transformation is returned as an instance of a `Transformation`-subclass.
 The numpy random state is necessary to draw random parameters from a fixed random seed.
 Here is a simple example:

 ```python
 import numpy as np